XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 file_name = 'xero-dev.jpg' # String | Name of the attachment
 body = 'body_example' # String | Byte array of file in body of request opts = {
+  include_online: false, # Boolean | Allows an attachment to be seen by the end customer within their online invoice

-  idempotency_key: 'KEY_VALUE', # String | This allows you to safely retry requests without the risk of duplicate processing.
+  idempotency_key: 'KEY_VALUE' # String | This allows you to safely retry requests without the risk of duplicate processing.
 128 character max.

-  include_online: false # Boolean | Allows an attachment to be seen by the end customer within their online invoice }
+}

 begin